Red meat causes cancer, diabetes, and heart disease – so says the media.

 So, how could elevated TMAO be associated with heart disease?

 To put it bluntly, it’s not.
-This was a case of research bias and poor controlling of variables.
+This was a case of research bias and poorly controlled variables.
 Eating red meat does not cause heart disease.

 Red meat increases inflammation